TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sqldb-monitoring-activity-log.md

 # Resolve Activity Log issues with Azure SQL Database

 The Activity log is a [platform log](https://docs.microsoft.com/azure/azure-monitor/platform/platform-logs-overview) in Azure that provides insight into subscription-level events.
 This includes such information as when a resource is modified or when a virtual machine is started.
-You can view the Activity log in the Azure portal or retrieve entries with PowerShell and CLI.
+You can view the Activity log in the Azure portal or retrieve entries with [PowerShell](https://docs.microsoft.com/powershell/module/az.monitor/get-azlog?view=azps-3.8.0) ([Samples](https://docs.microsoft.com/azure/azure-monitor/samples/powershell-samples#retrieve-activity-log)) and [CLI](https://docs.microsoft.com/cli/azure/monitor/activity-log?view=azure-cli-latest) ([Samples](https://docs.microsoft.com/azure/azure-monitor/samples/cli-samples#view-activity-log)).

 You can access the Activity log from most menus in the Azure portal.
 The menu that you open it from determines its initial filter.
 For some events, you can view the Change history, which shows what changes happened during that event time, you can see not only that the change, but what was the previous value before the change and what it was changed to.